Financial Aid

 A:

 Per federal regulations, the Financial Aid Office must apply a federal formula to determine if funds need to be repaid.
-In addition, your withdrawal may place you in jeopardy of receiving awards for subsequent semesters based on your Satisfactory Academic Progress.
+In addition, your withdrawal may place you in jeopardy of receiving offers for subsequent semesters based on your Satisfactory Academic Progress.

 +